 You wouldn’t see a soccer team practicing on the outfield or infield of a baseball field.

-Even though I would love to play soccer on a nice outfield, I wouldn’t… Okay I did a private lesson on a baseball field because the park where I was at had no good grass:) BUT I respected the grass/field.
+Even though I would love to play soccer on a nice outfield, I wouldn’t… Okay I did a private lesson on a baseball field because a random park I trained at didn’t have good space.

 Protecting the sports fields and your brand